idblr/NCI_Cancer_Center_Catchment_Areas/README.md

 This repository includes R-scripts use to render the geographical figures found in the following peer-reviewed manuscript:

-DelNero PF, Buller ID (co-first), Jones RR, Tatalovich Z, Vanderpool RC, Ciolino HP, Croyle RT.
+DelNero PF, Buller ID, Jones RR, Tatalovich Z, Vanderpool RC, Ciolino HP, Croyle RT.
 A National Map of NCI-Designated Cancer Center Catchment Areas on the 50th Anniversary of the Cancer Centers Program.
-Cancer Epidemiology, Biomarkers & Prevention **2022**; *In Press* Available OnlineFirst at DOI:<a href="https://cebp.aacrjournals.org/content/early/2022/01/31/1055-9965.EPI-21-1230">10.1158/1055-9965.EPI-21-1230</a>.
+(January 31, 2022) Cancer Epidemiology, Biomarkers & Prevention, <a href="https://doi.org/10.1158/1055-9965.EPI-21-1230">10.1158/1055-9965.EPI-21-1230</a>.

-with a suggested in-text citation as: (DelNero & Buller _et al._, 2022)
+with a suggested in-text citation as: (DelNero & Buller _et al._, 2022) as DelNero and Buller contributed equally to the manuscript.

 <table>
 <colgroup>